dialect-map/dialect-map-terraform/README.md

 # Dialect map: Terraform

-## About
+### About
-The _dialect-map_ folder contains the Terraform definition for all the necessary resources in order to run the [Dialect Map][dialect-map-repo] web application.
+This repository contains the Terraform definition for all the necessary resources in order to run the [Dialect map][dialect-map-repo] application.

-## 🤖 Automatic provisioning
+### 🤖 Automatic provisioning
-This repository has been design as a declarative, and **not actionable** set of Terraform definitions 🚫.
+This repository has been design as a declarative, and **not actionable** set of Terraform definitions.

 That means that all the modifications of the Terraform-defined resources **must not** be applied by any user, but for the repository itself using the _GitHub Actions_ CI/CD system.